New-Horizons-Team/new-horizons-team.github.io/_posts/2023-09-04-langchain-vulns.md

 sqlite3.OperationalError: no such table: employees
 ```
 ## Tips for preventing langchain vulnerabilities
 If you're keen on preventing against LangChain vulnerabilities, you've arrived at the perfect resource.
+Here we suggest the most relevant:

 **Pro Tip: Have You Checked the OWASP TOP 10 for LLM Applications Yet?**
-It provides practical, actionable, and concise security guidance to help these professionals
+This "brand new" OWASP TOP 10 provides practical, actionable, and concise security guidance to help these professionals
 navigate the complex and evolving terrain of LLM security.
 If you haven't already, we highly recommend checking out the [TOP 10 for LLM Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/assets/PDF/OWASP-Top-10-for-LLMs-2023-v1_0_1.pdf).
 This initiative is one of several where iFood is [actively](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/wiki/Contributors) contributing to the open-source and cybersecurity communities.

 **1. Utilize an Integrated Development Environment (IDE) that features integration with CVE databases.**

-Today, most popular IDEs offer plugins that can query CVE databases, including Visual Studio Code and JetBrains’ suite of IDEs like IntelliJ, PyCharm, and GoLand.In the example below, we spotlight how PyCharm identifies langchain CVEs.
-Also, it’s good practice to keep all your dependencies up-to-date.
+Today, most popular IDEs offer plugins that can query CVE databases, including Visual Studio Code and JetBrains' suite of IDEs like IntelliJ, PyCharm, and GoLand.
+In the example below, we spotlight how PyCharm identifies langchain CVEs.
+Also, it's good practice to keep all your dependencies up-to-date.

 ![Pycharm vulnerability identification](/assets/sec-eng/img/pycharm-requirements-vuln-deps.png "Pycharm vulnerability identification")